Eliza Calvert Hall

-Lida Obenchain's best known work is Aunt Jane of Kentucky which received extra notability when United States President Theodore Roosevelt recommended the book to the American people during a speech, saying, "I cordially recommend the first chapter of Aunt Jane of Kentucky as a tract in all families where the menfolk tend to selfish or thoughtless or overbearing disregard to the rights of their womenfolk."
+Obenchain's best known work is Aunt Jane of Kentucky which received extra notability when United States President Theodore Roosevelt recommended the book to the American people during a speech, saying, "I cordially recommend the first chapter of Aunt Jane of Kentucky as a tract in all families where the menfolk tend to selfish or thoughtless or overbearing disregard to the rights of their womenfolk."

 Biography

 Eliza Caroline Calvert, daughter of Thomas Chalmers Calvert and Margaret (Younglove) Calvert, was born in Bowling Green, Kentucky on February 11, 1856.
 She was known as "Lida" throughout her life.
 Lida's father Thomas Chalmers Calvert was born in Giles County, Tennessee to Samuel Wilson Calvert, a Presbyterian minister, and his wife Eliza Caroline (Hall) Calvert.
 Lida's mother, Margaret Younglove, was from Johnstown, New York.

 Lida attended a local private school, and then Western Female Seminary in Oxford, Ohio.
 She pursued two of the careers acceptable for a single woman in her era, teaching school and writing sentimental poetry.
 She began her professional writing career to help support her mother and siblings.
 Scribner's Monthly magazine accepted two of her poems for publication in 1879 and paid her the equivalent of US$600.
 She continued writing and had at least six more poems published before age thirty.

 On July 8, 1885, Lida married 44-year-old Major William Alexander Obenchain.
 Obenchain was a Virginia native and American Civil War veteran who in 1883 became president of Ogden College, a small men's school in Bowling Green.
 Lida and William had four children: Margery, William Alexander Jr. (Alex), Thomas Hall and Cecilia (Cecil).
 Her family responsibilities left her with limited time to write.
 Her frustration as an unpaid housewife motivated her to support the cause of women's suffrage and to work with the Kentucky Equal Rights Association.